-Our sexual harassment policy aims to protect men and women in our company from unwanted sexual advances and give them guidelines to report incidents.
-We will also explain how we handle claims, punish sexual harassment and help victims recover.
+Our sexual harassment policy aims to protect clients and employees from unwanted sexual advances and give them guidelines to report incidents.
+We will also explain how we handle claims, and help victims recover.

-samanthajhudson.com won’t tolerate sexual harassment in the workplace in any shape or form.
+samanthajhudson.com won’t tolerate sexual harassment in the workplace.
 Our culture is based on mutual respect and collaboration.
 Sexual harassment is a serious violation of those principles.

 Sexual harassment has many forms of variable seriousness.
 A person sexually harasses someone when they:

 Use misogynistic language or behaviour

 Insinuate, propose or demand sexual favours of any kind

 Invade another person’s personal space (e.g. inappropriate touching)

 Stalk, intimidate, coerce or threaten another person to get them to engage in sexual acts